2022 Oklahoma House of Representatives election: District 76

 House District 76 includes parts of Tulsa and Broken Arrow.

-Since only Republican candidates filed for district 76, the Republican nominee is the next representative for the district and there was no general election.
-Incumbent Ross Ford won reelection defeating primary challenger Timothy Brooks.
+Since only Republican candidates filed for District 76, the Republican nominee was the next representative for the district, and there was no general election.
+Incumbent Ross Ford won reelection, defeating primary challenger Timothy Brooks.

-Republican Primary
+Republican primary

 Only registered Republicans may vote in the Republican primary under Oklahoma's semi-closed primary system.